Baptism - The Christening Party

 With all these said and done, the Christening party is just as what is mentioned above

-...a celebration and this event can be seen as any other birthday celebration.
+...a celebration and this event can be seen as a birthday celebration.

 If you’ve ever known a one-year-old, you know that the hope, wonder and joy with which they